Girgias/php-rfcs/container-offset-behaviour.md

 ## Motivations

-TODO: Flesh this out and rewrite this

-The over-arching goal of the proposed semantics is to make it obvious and intuitive what will happen when using offsets and containers in PHP.
+We think that the proposed ideal semantics would make it obvious and intuitive for what would happen when using offsets and containers in PHP.

+We will slightly expand on the motivation for certain changes.

 ### Throwing Errors for invalid container types for all operations

 This should be self-explanatory, attempting to use a type which is not a container as a container is a programming error.

-This is also true when actually checking for the existence of an offset.
+This is applicable even when checking for the existence of an offset.

 ### Throwing Errors for invalid offset types for all operations

 Similarly, using invalid offset types on a container is a programming error, regardless of checking for the existence of an offset or not.

-Moreover, `array` already behaves this way.
+Moreover, `array` offsets already behaves this way.

-### Remove custom support for `empty()` in object handlers

-This adds implementation complexity on the part of the handler, and can lead to unintuitive semantics if the handler considers non-falsy things empty.

-Moreover, this is a requirement if we ever want to make `empty()` not a language construct and just a simple function.

-### Remove `isset()` handling for `has_dimension` object handlers
+### Change requirements for the `has_dimension` handler

+The current requirements are very confusing and unintuitive.

 As show-cased the requirement to return `false` if the offset exist but is `null` is largely misunderstood and affects userland by requiring them to propagate this behaviour to their implementation of `offsetExists()`.
-This adds implementation complexity on the part of the handler, and can lead to unintuitive semantics if the handler considers `null` to be set, while also preventing the widening of the `$array` parameter type of `array_key_exists()` from `array` to `array|DimensionReadable`, something that has been requested by userland.
+Handling this correctly adds implementation complexity as the `has_dimension` handler needs to effectively be able to perform read operations, and if it doesn't it can lead to unintuitive semantics if the handler considers `null` to be set.
+These semantics also preventing the widening of the `$array` parameter type of `array_key_exists()` to accept objects that support accessing offsets, something that has been requested by userland.
 [1:https://externals.io/message/122435]

+Needing to handle `empty()` suffers most of the same implementation pitfalls and unintuitive semantics if the handler considers non-falsy things empty.
+Moreover, if we ever want to make `empty()` a simple function an object handler cannot influence on its behaviour.

 ## Migration path